Gerry Abadiano: 2024: Second UAAP seniors' championship

 In the preseason, Abadiano helped UP defend its Filoil EcoOil Preseason Cup title and was also named the tournament's Finals MVP.
 For Season 87, he was named the team's captain.

 UP started the season 6–0.
 In a win over FEU, he scored a season-high 19 points on six triples while also grabbing four rebounds.
 That season, he helped UP reach its sixth straight Final Four appearance, and another finals rematch against DLSU.
 In Game 1 of the finals, he made a clutch midrange jumper and three-pointer to seal the win for UP.
 He finished that game with nine points and eight rebounds.
 In Game 2, he scored 16 points, but missed a three-pointer at the buzzer that could have ended the series early, instead setting up a do-or-die game.
 In Game 3, he had a clutch offensive rebound in the last 44 seconds of the game, and UP hung on to win its second title in four seasons.

+2025: Final season

+In the preseason, Abadiano helped UP win its third straight FilOil EcoOil Preseason Cup title and was also named the tournament's MVP.
+He was named team captain once again.
+He, along with Fortea, Alarcon, and NU transferees Janjan Felicilda and Reyland Torres, would be in his final season.
+With their NU connections, they became known as the "Maroon 5".

+Once again UP made the Final Four, guaranteeing their return with a win over Adamson in which he had 16 points.
+Abadiano then scored 16 of his 18 points in the fourth quarter of their win over Ateneo, mostly on midrange jumpers.
+The win also gave UP a twice-to-beat advantage for the playoffs.
+Once again, they faced DLSU in the finals.
+In Game 2, he had 17 points and scored three clutch midrange jumpers to help UP tie the series and force a deciding Game 3.
+However, they lost Game 3 as both him and Alarcon were limited by DLSU's defense.

+Professional career

+On January 17, 2026, Abadiano, along with college teammates Alarcon, Torres, and Fortea, all signed with the San Juan Knights in the MPBL.

+On July 8, 2026, the Ulsan Hyundai Mobis Phoebus of the Korean Basketball League (KBL) announced that they have signed in Abadiano for the 2026–27 KBL season.